GaryOcean428/bolt.diy/README.md

 ![API Key Configuration Interface](./docs/images/api-key-ui-section.png)

+- For Bing Search: Get your API key from [Microsoft Azure Portal](https://portal.azure.com)

 ### Configuring Custom Base URLs

 For providers that support custom base URLs (such as Ollama or LM Studio), follow these steps: